Access to Medical Records

 We only pass on information to those who genuinely require it.
 Wherever possible details that identify you will be removed.
 Anyone who receives information has a duty to keep it confidential.

 The Data Protection Act 1998 gives you the general right to see or have a copy of any personal data held or anything written about you in your health record.
-If you would like access to any part of your medical records please ask reception for a form to complete.
+If you would like access to any part of your medical records please submit a Subject Access Request.

 How We Use Your Information

-We will share relevant information from your medical record with other health or social care staff or organisations when they provide you with care.
-For example, your GP will share information when they refer you to a specialist in a hospital.
-Or your GP will send details about your prescription to your chosen pharmacy
+We will share relevant information from your medical record with other health & social care staff or organisations when they provide you with care.
+For example, your GP will share information when they refer you to a specialist in a hospital or your GP will send details about a prescription to your chosen pharmacy.

 The documents opposite will give further information.